cjd04/cjd04.github.io/pages/research.md

 ---

 #### I am currently working on my PhD candidacy exam, lovingly known as "the supertest".
-*Once I have finished the supertest, I will publish it here, and be able to carry on my research with my advisors Dr. MinJae Lee and Dr. Sy Han Chiou.
-We are currently working on methods in left-censored data in crossover studies and also joint modelling of survival and longitudinal data.*
+*Once I have finished the supertest, I will publish it here.
+Then I will be able to continue research with my advisors Dr. MinJae Lee and Dr. Sy Han Chiou, which includes developing methods in left-censored data in crossover studies and joint modelling of survival and longitudinal data.*

 <!--- #### <u>Insert title of paper here</u> --->